Nursery 2025 - 2026

 We will be playing alongside children in the different areas of Nursery, narrating their play and talking about their activities.
 The children will be playing within the home corner and familiar activities, such as cars and play people.
 We will be exploring physical and sensory activities, such as sand, water, messy play, posting and banging and tapping to develop hand eye co-ordination and gain greater control over smaller movements.

-We will be focussing on developing children’s listening and attention; listening and responding to others and responding to new sounds – animal and environmental sounds.
+We will be focussing on developing children’s listening and attention;

 How can Parents Help?